-For a diversified portfolio that maintains a static allocation, consider the Retirement Income Fund.
+For a diversified portfolio that maintains a static allocation, consider the Retirement Balanced Fund.

 Diversification cannot assure profit or protect against loss in a declining market.